How Long Do Vape Batteries Last?

 - Don’t expose your battery to extreme temperatures

-- Store external batteries in a sleeve or case to avoid damage or discharge
+- Store external batteries in a sleeve or battery case to avoid damage or discharge.

-- Look after your kit while in use, don’t let it get knocked around too much
+- Take care when using a vape device, don’t let it get knocked around too much